 7. What does it mean if I am medically denied?

-This means you have not passed the medical examination as per the Crew Medical Department.
-Unfortunately this results in us having to retract our offer of employment.
+You have not passed the medical examination and unfortunately this results in us having to retract our offer of employment.

 8. How long does the hiring process take?